kfotovat/level-up-cms/README.md

-# Positive Level System
+# Level Up CMS

 ### Robust, multi-user CMS based on Python's Django framework

 ### Description:

+Rebranded as Level Up!

+  PositiveLevelSystem was a CMS built on spec to support behavioral consultation specialists in the educational sector.
+Scattered references to the original project name may be found throughout the codebase.

-PositiveLevelSystem is a beta program serving behavioral consultation specialists in the educational sector, developed in Albuquerque, NM.
-The program leaders felt many of its elements could be automated and scaled to better serve greater numbers of students and teachers in need through a custom CMS.
+  The program leaders felt many of its training elements could be automated and scaled to better serve greater numbers of students and teachers in need through a custom CMS.
 This web project aims to realize that goal.

 ### Features: